particle-iot/docs/src/content/datasheets/wi-fi/p2-photon-migration-guide.md

 ### SPI

-Both the Argon and P2 have two SPI ports, however the pins are different for primary SPI port.
+Both the Photon and P2 have two SPI ports, however the pins are different for primary SPI port.

 The following are all SPI-related pins on the Photon and P2: